Getting Started

 Define a ThunderbirdPulumiProject

-In your __main__.py file, start with a simple skeleton (or use __main__.py.example to start):
+In your __main__.py file, start with a simple skeleton (or use our __main__.py example to start):

 import tb_pulumi